 That’s the beauty of training at that level -- once you’ve put the work in, your systems really run on autopilot on race day.
 Like habit.

-I REMEMBER CROSSING THE FINISH LINE,
+The actual race run is a blur, but I REMEMBER CROSSING THE FINISH LINE,

 and feeling that immense sense of relief .